 Quizzes may be checked using the plagiarism detection service used by USF.
-To succeed on the quizzes, the only resources you need are your lecture notes, course hand-outs or files posted to the modules, and assigned course texts (books, articles, films).
-Do not consult online sources, as they may well mislead you.
-Taking ideas, content, or writing from other sources will constitute academic dishonesty and/or plagiarism.
+To succeed on the quizzes, your only resources are your lecture notes, course hand-outs or files posted to the modules, and assigned course texts (books, articles, films).
+Do not consult online sources, as they may well mislead you unless authorized by your instructor.
+Taking ideas, content, or writing from other sources without correct citations (MLA format) will constitute academic dishonesty and/or plagiarism.